CosmicTiger/todo-track-app-polpo-challenge/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn server`

+Runs the mockup api in the development mode.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+Specially the resource route [http://localhost:5000/tasks](http://localhost:5000/tasks)

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\